wiigelec/lfs-pkmg/GETSTARTED.md

 ### **Step 5: Install the System (Target Partition)**

-This final workflow, run from the build machine, installs the packages from your server onto your clean target partition.
+This final workflow installs the packages from your server onto your clean target partition.

 1. **Configure Installation**: Launch the menu to configure the installation.
    Bash